Skip to main content

 Monthly Meter Charge ($3-10/month)

 This pays for reading your smart meter.
-Usually $4-6/month but some providers sneak in $9.95 charges.
+Usually $4-6/month but some light companies sneak in $9.95 charges.
 Gets divided across the month and deducted daily from your balance.

 Impact: A $4.95/month meter fee adds 0.5¢/kWh at 1,000 kWh usage, 1¢/kWh at 500 kWh.